larkintuckerllc/city-events-map-prototype/README.md

 changes to files.

-**Assignment (5 Min): Install the Redux modules with the following commands from within the "counter" folder:**
+**Assignment (5 Min): Install the Redux modules with the following commands from within the "solution" folder:**

 `npm install --save redux`